-Capital is comprised of the Company's shareholders' equity, which totaled \$1,285,172 at March 31, 2022.
+Capital is comprised of the Company's shareholders' equity, which totaled \$1,000,850 as at March 31, 2023 (March 31, 2022 - \$1,285,172).
 The Company's objectives when managing capital are to maintain financial strength and to protect its ability to meet its on-going liabilities, to continue as a going concern, to maintain creditworthiness and to maximize returns for shareholders over the long term.

-The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
+The Company manages the capital structure and adjusts it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may attempt to issue new shares, issue debt, acquire or dispose of assets.
-The way in which the Company manages capital has not changed for the year ended March 31, 2022.
+Management believes the Company's working capital is presently sufficient for the Company to meet its near-term objectives.
+The Company's approach to the management of capital has not changed from that of the prior year.